rich-murphey/wasm-hostcall-example/README.md

 application is 64-bit.
 Wasm pointers are a 32-bit offset in Virtual Machine (VM) memory.
 To obtain a 64-bit address on the host side, Wasm pointers must be indexed into VM memory's byte array.
-Fat pointers such as &[u8] or &str parameter are handled transparently on the WebAssembly side; however, on the host side, they are received as two separate arguments, the 32-bit offset and size.
+Fat pointers such as &[u8] or &str are handled transparently on the WebAssembly side; however, on the host side, they are received as two separate arguments, the 32-bit offset and size.

 An additional limitation is pointers to structs.
 Passing a pointer to a struct (e.g. &struct) requires additional code in both WebAssembly